Privacy Notice - CIL and S.106 Agreements

 When you contact Planning Obligations Services by phone, email or post, in order to deal with any service related matter you raise or wish to comment on we will ask you for certain personal information in order to be able to assist with your enquiry or comment.
 This information will need to be recorded and stored on our systems.

-Property Ownership information is sought in some instances from the Land Registry where required to service Notices in order to ascertain and confirm liable parties.
+Property Ownership information is sought in some instances from the Land Registry where required to serve Notices in order to ascertain and confirm liable parties.